lukesterlee/review-session/topic1-methods.md

 - Define a method
 - Call a method (Call Stack) (Execution flow of a method and main)
 -	Void VS other returns (What do I do with return values?)
--	Pass by Value VS Pass by Reference Scope
+-	Pass by Value VS Pass by Reference
 -	Scoping
 -	Modulizing
 -	General design : top down design and implements